apeiris/sfPushMeta/README.md

-# Adding item to Status Picklist to ebikes package
+# Adding an item to the Status picklist in the eBikes package.
 This guide explains how to add a new picklist value to Sales force EBikes package

 ## Prerequisites